Using a Trigger

 * HTTP Endpoint: triggers the workflow when a given HTTP request is sent to the workflow server.

-* Timer: triggers the workflow each given interval based on a TimeSpan expression.
+* Timer: triggers the workflow on a fixed recurring interval based on a `TimeSpan` expression.

-* Cron: triggers the workflow each given interval based on a CRON expression.
+* Cron: triggers the workflow on a recurring cron schedule.

 * Event: triggers when a given event is received by the workflow server.